 When I first started Dunn DIY, I really didn't know much about working with power tools.
 I approached them with so much caution that projects took me twice as long as they should have taken, and I was never getting to use the tool's full potential.
-In this series, I'm sharing everything you need to know about tools so you can DIY with confidence.
+In this series, I'm sharing everything you need to know about tools so you can DIY with confidence—from how to use a power drill to what type of drill to buy.
 In this post, we're starting with one of my favorite tools (and the tool I'd most recommend adding to your toolbox if you don't already have one): a power drill.
 It's so handy to have around the home, and it makes most projects easier and faster to complete.
 Today, we're talking when to use a drill.
 Let's get to it!

 When to Use a Power Drill—And When Not To

 For most projects—from hanging a mirror to building a bench—a power drill is going to be your best bet for getting the job done quickly and easily.
 The short answer for when to use a power drill over a hand-powered tool is: pretty much always.

 A power drill is great for pre-drilling holes for nails or screws.
 I pre-drill holes before hammering nails or driving screws into hard, knotty material (or material that’s prone to splitting).
 My basic rule is that I pre-drill when I’m building something detailed and long-lasting, and I don't pre-drill when I’m throwing something together quickly.
 You’ll quickly learn when pre-drilling makes sense for you.
 After pre-drilling, you can use a driver bit in the drill for driving in screws.